 When BlueConic analyzes profile properties set to the number or date time data type, validation will be enabled automatically only for profile properties with more than 99% type validation.

 For profile properties whose type is number or date time, if validation is not yet enabled, the profile property view shows the option to Open validation analysis.

 BlueConic will analyze a random sample of up to 10,000 profiles to evaluate the percentage of valid values.
 For example, if you enable validation for a profile property called "Age" to make sure the values are all valid numbers, BlueConic reports the scope of invalid values, with details on the first 500 invalid values in the sample set, as shown below.
 You can choose to manually fix the invalid entries (click Cancel) or click Yes, enable to enable validation and remove invalid profile properties.

 Enabling validation for email addresses previously stored as text

 BlueConic can help you identify email addresses previously stored as text.
 BlueConic analyzes your content to identify the percent of values of the valid data type.
 If more than 80% of the values in a profile property are valid email addresses, the text "Not yet enabled" is shown in the Validation column of the profile properties overview.
 Profile properties with fewer than 80% valid values will show the text "N/a" in the Validation column.

 All profile properties of type text can be converted to type email address.
 In the settings for a profile property, select the "Email address" option from the Type drop-down menu.
 When you select this option, a pop-up window appears, where BlueConic analyzes the values stored in the profile property.
 Click Yes, convert to enforce validation.
-This cleans out invalid email addresses, and invalid entries will no longer be accepted.
+Going forward, this cleans out invalid email addresses of visitors that touch your channels, and invalid entries will no longer be accepted.
 Click Cancel to leave the profile property as is; the type remains as text, and the invalid data stays in the profiles.